If you stopped doing compliance training tomorrow, would anything change at your company?

 If you're wondering "what's wrong with checking a box," the answer is pretty simple: if you're going to do it either way, it might as well work.

-And that's especially true here, where compliance training fads have gotten so out of control that it's probably going to be way cheaper to do stuff that works—because just thinking about it that way will likely show you that don't need to check as many boxes as you think.
+And that's especially true in compliance, where training fads have gotten so out of control that it's probably going to be way cheaper to do stuff that works—because just thinking about it that way will likely show you that don't need to check as many boxes as you think.

 Here's what I mean.